mvolkmann/blog/src/swift/SwiftUI.md

 The `UserDefaults` class is "an interface to the user's defaults database, where you store key-value pairs persistently across launches of your app."
 When an app is deleted, it's `UserDefaults` data is also deleted.
+This is intended for storing small amounts of non-sensitive data.

 The `@AppStorage` property wrapper makes it easier to work with `UserDefaults`, but it is limited to the following types: